Medical School Secondary Application: Complete Guide

 What is a Secondary Application for Medical Schools?

-The AAMC will send your application to your chosen medical schools on your behalf after your AMCAS application has been submitted, processed, and confirmed.
-At that point, you will start getting requests from colleges asking you to finish secondary applications.
+The AAMC will send your application to the applied medical programs on your behalf after your AMCAS application has been submitted, processed, and confirmed.
+At that point, you will start getting requests from colleges asking you to finish the secondary applications.

 Every applicant who submitted a primary application will likely receive a secondary application, regardless of their likelihood of being admitted.